 Arthritis in Back

-Pain in the back can be due to osteoarthritis of the spine, which is marked by the breakdown of cartilage of the discs and joints in this region.
-When suffering from osteoarthritis, one may experience bone spurs that put pressure on the nerves of the spinal column.
-Since the spine is connected to all other parts of the body, this may even cause pain or weakness radiating down through the arms and legs.
+Pain in the back can be due to osteoarthritis of the spine, which is marked by the breakdown of the cartilage of the discs and joints in this region.4,5,7 When suffering from osteoarthritis, one may experience bone spurs that put pressure on the nerves of the spinal column.3 Since the spine is connected to all other parts of the body, this may even cause pain or weakness radiating down through the legs.
 However, one may be able to alleviate some of the back pain by lying down when it worsens.

 Arthritis in Neck

-Arthritis of the neck is often categorized as cervical osteoarthritis and is marked by pain that radiates between the shoulders.
-Other symptoms include stiffness first thing in the morning and pain that gets worse again at the end of the day.
+Arthritis of the neck is often categorized as cervical osteoarthritis and is marked by pain that radiates between the shoulders.6,7,8,9 Other neck arthritis symptoms include stiffness first thing in the morning and pain that gets worse again at the end of the day.
 Like arthritis in the back, another common marker of arthritis in the neck is bone spurs that pinch nerves and move pain down into the arms.
-Over 85 percent of people over the age of 60 have at least some degree of this painful condition.

 Early Warning Signs of Arthritis in the Back and Neck

 It’s especially important to pay attention to the early warning signs of arthritis when feeling unexplained pain and stiffness in the back or neck.
-Here are some of the early symptoms to look out for.
+Here are some of the early back and neck arthritis symptoms to look out for.10

 - Sharp pain when moving the affected joint